sparkwb/passowordmanager-webapp/README.md

-This is a Passowrd Manager WebApp
+This is a Passoword Manager WebApp
 --------------------------------------------
 Made With HTML, CSS, JavaScript